nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

 *   **ViewModel Validation:** Validating data in the ViewModel allows you to perform UI-specific validation, such as checking that a required field is not empty or that a value falls within a certain range.
 ViewModel validation is also useful for providing immediate feedback to the user about validation errors.

-In general, it's a good practice to perform both Model and ViewModel validation.
+In general, it\'s a good practice to perform both Model and ViewModel validation.
 Model validation ensures data integrity at the data level, while ViewModel validation provides a better user experience by providing immediate feedback and preventing invalid data from being passed to the Model.
 Pydantic supports both.

-In the context of our NOVA tutorial, here's how we can apply this:
+In the context of our NOVA tutorial, here\'s how we can apply this:

 *   **NDIP Interactions (Model):** When using `nova-galaxy` to interact with NDIP, validate the data being sent to NDIP in the Model to ensure it conforms to the NDIP API requirements.